 We reserve Chinese Mulberry Silk for our hand-knotted rugs.

 mulberry silk caccoon

 We’ve already talked about the durability and fineness of the wool and silk materials that we choose for our rug designs.
 However, there is one more material that I wanted to talk about.
-The material is very similar to mulberry silk in terms of softness and durability and is a natural material.
+The material is very similar to silk in terms of softness and durability and is a natural material.

 luxury modern rugs weaving